Raincoat (film): Plot

 Another flashback reveals that, although very sick from a fever, Manoj had an outburst about Neerja's engagement, demanding it be broken off.
-He tells her that he can support her, he'll find a way.
+He tells her that he can support her; he'll find a way.
 Back in the present, Sheela calls him on his mobile to see how he is and if he has eaten.
-When Neerja asks who it was he says that it his is secretary.
-Neerja asks about her looks and her knowledge, and when Manoj tells her she's pretty and fluent in English she becomes jealous.
-She accuses him of flirting when she asked if he has eaten, then realizes she has neglected to feed him.
-He says that there's no need and he takes Herbalife, but she insists on going out to get him food, for the food in the house she doesn't think he'll like.
-She tells him to answer the door for no one, takes his raincoat and leaves.
+When Neerja asks who it was, he says that it was his secretary.
+Neerja asks about her appearance and her knowledge, and when Manoj tells her she's pretty and fluent in English, she becomes jealous.
+She accuses him of flirting when she asks if he has eaten, then realizes she has neglected to feed him.
+He says that there's no need, and he takes Herbalife, but she insists on going out to get him food, for the food in the house she doesn't think he'll like.
+She tells him to answer the door for no one, takes his raincoat, and leaves.

-While she is gone, he has a flashback of her engagement, and him begging her one last time not to marry, and to stay with him.
+While she is gone, he has a flashback of her engagement and him begging her one last time not to marry and to stay with him.
 It is interrupted by a man at the window, begging to be let in to use the bathroom.
-Manoj reluctantly lets him in, but after he uses it he refuses to leave.
-Suspicious, Manoj confronts him and he reveals that he is the landlord.
-The landlord mistakes Manoj to be a renter of the space, and Manoj asks him why a couple so rich would need to rent.
+Manoj reluctantly lets him in, but after he uses it, he refuses to leave.
+Suspicious, Manoj confronts him, and he reveals that he is the landlord.
+The landlord mistakes Manoj to be a tenant of the house, and Manoj asks him why a couple so rich would need to rent.
 The landlord then reveals that Neerja and her husband are not rich at all.
-In fact, they are close to being evicted from their home for lack of paying rent.
-The landlord even shows Manoj the bathroom, which he was refused access to, and sees how empty and dirty it is...like the bathroom of a very poor family.
-He is confused, for he remembers when Neerja got married, the wedding was very expensive and her husband has an very nice job.
-The landlord reveals the he lost it in a scam, and has been a conman ever since, scamming others for money, the reason he is not home.
-And the reason Neerja never opens the door is for fear of bill-collectors and those who want to throw them out of their home.
+In fact, they are close to being evicted from their home for not paying rent.
+The landlord even shows Manoj the bathroom, which he was refused access to, and sees how empty and dirty it is—like the bathroom of a very poor family.
+He is confused, for he remembers when Neerja got married, the wedding was very expensive, and her husband has a well-paying job.
+The landlord reveals that he lost it in a scam and has been a conman ever since, scamming others for money, the reason he is not home.
+And the reason Neerja never answers the door is for fear of debt collectors and those who want to throw them out of their home.
 Very alarmed, Manoj gives the landlord the 12,000 rupees he had collected to pay three months' rent and makes the man promise not to throw her out immediately.
 And to call him if he ever does reach such a decision.
 The landlord leaves.